 These requirements must be completed in a specific order and based on certain time periods.
 The steps are outlined below:

 The first step towards a provisional licence is to get supervised driving experience.
-Before you can sit your Practical Driving Assessment, you must complete at least 25 hours with a supervisor.
-There is no maximum limit to the experience you can get before taking your driving test, so you should continue to gain experience beyond the 25-hour requirement until you feel comfortable and are confident you will pass.
+Before you can sit your Practical Driving Assessment, you must complete at least 50 hours with a supervisor (including a minimum of 5 hours at night).
+There is no maximum limit to the experience you can get before taking your driving test, so you should continue to gain experience beyond the 50-hour requirement until you feel comfortable.

 Practical Driving Assessment (PDA)

-You must be at least 16 years and 6 months old to attempt the Practical Driving Assessment.
-You are not required to have held your learner permit for a minimum period.
-You can book and sit the test when you have the required 25 hours and feel ready.
+You must be at least 17 years old to attempt the Practical Driving Assessment.
+You are not required to have held your learner permit for a minimum period (although you are required to have passed the HPT which has a 6-month minimum holding period).
+You can book and sit the PDA when you have passed the HPT, have the required 50 hours and feel ready.

-Before the PDA can begin, your pre-PDA Log Book must be checked to confirm you and your supervisor have signed the declaration of complete and you're eligible to progress.
+Before the test can begin, your Log Book must be checked to confirm you and your supervisor have signed the declaration of complete and you're eligible to progress.

-You should sit the HPT only when you are a confident driver and believe you will be able to drive safely without supervision.
+You should sit the PDA only when you are a confident you will be able to drive safely without supervision.

-When you pass the HPT, you must be on your provisional licence for 2 years before you progress to a full drivers licence.
+When you pass the PDA, you must be on your provisional licence for 2 years before you progress to a full drivers licence.

 The 2 years of the provisional licence are made up of 6 months on your red Ps and the remainder on your green Ps.
 As long as you have a good driving record throughout this period, you will automatically progress from red to green and then green to full licence.